DA eyes higher tariffs on sugar substitutes to protect local industry - BusinessWorld Online

 Mr. Laurel said the DA will also tighten the regulation of molasses imports, which he said are currently unregulated.

 “We have a problem with molasses.
 The importation of molasses is unregulated.
-Molasses just arrive in our ports.
+Molasses just arrived in our ports.
 That’s the only time they declare it, and a permit is just issued,” he said.

 The DA said it will also audit molasses users, particularly those involved in alcohol production, following discrepancies it observed in molasses usage.